Furnace Repair Service Fort Worth | Heating Service Fort Worth TX

 - Your heater hasn’t been warming your home evenly.
 Some rooms are too cold, while some areas may feel too hot.
 This could signify that the blower fan is malfunctioning, or it could mean there’s a problem with the burners.

-- Your utility bills were higher the last time you used your heater or furnace.
+- Your utility bills were higher the last time you used your heater or furnace repair Fort Worth.
 This extra energy consumption will have shown up on your electric bill if you have a heat pump or gas bill for a gas furnace.
 Sometimes both your electric and gas usage can spike simultaneously (since gas furnaces use electricity too).
 Failing components can cause this, but believe it or not, so can a dirty filter!

 - Your heater’s been kicking on and off too frequently, a condition that’s known as “short cycling.”
 It shouldn’t turn on and off more than four times within an hour.
 Short cycling can be caused by overheating due to restricted airflow, a malfunctioning thermostat, or incorrect installation — meaning the heater is too big (powerful) for your home or business.